Jc-alt logo

 for i in range(len(height)):

-# Check: if current height[i] breaks non-increasing order,
+# Check: if current height[i] breaks monotonic decreasing order, its viable as a right wall

 # curr while loop iteration: